micahThor/data-structures-and-algorithms/code401challenges/README.md

 ---

 # Challenge Summary- Code Challenge 2 on Jan 7.
-1. Given an array as input, insert integer input at the center of the array.
+1. Given an array of integers as input, insert integer input at the center of the array.
 Return that array.

 2. Create test cases to test method.
 Use an even and odd lengthed array.